DMLS improves heat sink performance.

 Costs are defined by the size of the part rather than the complexity, therefore metal sintering is ideal for small prototypes or production parts which require geometries that cannot be manufactured by other methods.
 Features such as complex channels and other internal geometries; parts within parts, such as interlinking chains, can all be manufactured through our DMLS service.

 Timescales are around the 2 week mark.
 However, bear in mind, that issues such as required tolerances and surface finish impact orientation, and thus it is advantageous to supply a control drawing with the CAD data to ensure no production delays.
+It may be worth looking at our article, What surface finish options are there for DMLS parts?

 There are limitations to be aware of, slow build speed, restriction of build volumes to 250 x 250 x 150mm (although bigger machines are on the way), and the fact that support structures are required.
 Unlike Stereolithography (SLA) these can be difficult to remove and require the geometry to permit access.